 Our industry is proud of our achievements.

 Investing in North Queensland to create new and successful communities and sources of supply

-A reliable, sustainable supply chain is a foundation of SunRice’s five year strategy and our commitment to build a sustainable rice industry and sustainable supply chain in North Queensland, is a part of that.
-Improving the lives of the communities in which we operate.
-In 2013 when we began to pilot rice growing and processing in the region.
-Since then we have invested significantly in research and development and extension support to help local sugarcane farmers understand the value of integrating rice into existing cropping systems.
+A reliable, sustainable supply chain is a foundation of SunRice’s five year strategy and our commitment to build a sustainable rice industry and supply chain in North Queensland is a part of that.
+In 2013, we began to pilot rice growing and processing in the region.
+Since then, we have invested significantly in research, development and extension support to help local sugarcane farmers understand the value of integrating rice into existing cropping systems.

 A tropical rice industry of scale would create significant additional economic activity and jobs, support farmers with additional cropping opportunities, and grow branded food exports from Queensland to the rest of Australia and key export markets.

-Building a sustainable rice industry in North Queensland will create jobs and delivers numerous economic and social benefits to the community.See More
+Building a sustainable rice industry in North Queensland will create jobs and deliver numerous economic and social benefits to the community.See More

-Local climatic conditions in North Queensland are particularly suited to growing specialty rices, including fragrant and long grain rice types.
-Tropical climates are generally better for growing Indica rice than temperate climates.
+Local climatic conditions in North Queensland are particularly suited to growing specialty rices, including fragrant and long grain varieties.
+Tropical climates are generally better for growing these varieties due to the rice's agronomic properties.

 Secure water supply, including irrigation and summer rainfall, contributes to the attractiveness of rice growing in this region.
 These supplies include the Burdekin and Emerald distribution systems, as well as the rain-fed North Tropical Coast from Ingham to Gordonvale.